msi-ris/Tutorials/rnaseq_cmd_beta.md

 </div>

 ### <a name="1.5"></a> 1.6: Common Command Line Utilities in Bioinformatics
-The commands listed above are standard UNIX commands.
-In addition to those, there are many commands that are specific to bioinformatics analysis.
-We cannot catalogue all of them here, but these are the programs that we encounter on a regular basis These are available as software modules on MSI systems; refer to our [module help page](https://www.msi.umn.edu/support/faq/what-module) to see how to load modules and our [software page](https://www.msi.umn.edu/software) to see a full listing of the software we have available.
+Most of the commands listed in the previous section are standard UNIX commands.
+There are many commands that are specific to bioinformatics analysis.
+We cannot catalogue all of them here, but these are the programs that we regularly encounter.
+These are available as software modules on MSI systems; refer to our [module help page](https://www.msi.umn.edu/support/faq/what-module) to see how to load modules and our [software page](https://www.msi.umn.edu/software) to see a full listing of the software we have available.